gekkeharry13/ansible-beats-linux/README.md

       - deploy_collectors
 ```

+# Responsible Disclosure
-If you require a specific configuration, please contact us.
+If you come across any (possible) vulnerabilities or have any security considerations, please contact us at security@antsec.io